Mission and History

 There are five CDS officers: president, president-elect, secretary, vice president and treasurer.
 Officers serve a 12-month term, starting in January and ending in December.

 A CDS member is not required to be a member of any political organization to hold branch office.
-Although a CDS officer must be nominated by one of the three political parties, the person nominated may not necessarily be a member of that party.
+Although a CDS officer must be nominated by one of the three groups, the person nominated may not necessarily be a member of that group.